XintianHan/ADV_ECG/README.md

 The signals file is too large.
 So we provide a Google drive link: https://physionet.org/challenge/2017/

-Before you use the code, please download '''raw_data.npy''' from the above link and put it into the data/ folder.
+Before you use the code, please download *raw_data.npy* from the above link and put it into the data/ folder.